ionutbirlad/ionutbirlad/README.md

 ## 🧠 About Me

-- 🔭 Currently working on **KTC (Kill The Competition)** — my full-stack developer portfolio built with Next.js 15, Supabase and TypeScript
+- 🔭 Currently working on **Project KTC** — my full-stack developer portfolio built with Next.js 15, Supabase and TypeScript
 - 🛍️ Founder of **[Bustí](http://www.laspesadelpinguino.it/products/set-4-borse)** — a DTC brand built on Shopify, from branding to logistics and marketing
 - 💼 3 years at **Underscore District (Milano)** as Front-End/Shopify Developer for multi-brand fashion stores
 - 💡 I enjoy bridging tech and strategy — from scalable frontend architectures to marketing automation and data-driven decisions
-- 🌍 Based in **Rovigo, Italy**
+- 🌍 Currently based in **Rovigo, Italy**
 - 📫 [LinkedIn](https://www.linkedin.com/in/ionut-birlad) • [Email](mailto:birladionut@yahoo.it)

 ---